-Family Educational Rights and Privacy Act)
+Family Educational Rights and Privacy Act (FERPA)

-U.S. Department of Education Resources
+U.S. Department of Education Protecting Student Privacy

-First issued in November 2008. this update clarifies for school administrators, health care professionals, families, and others how FERPA and HIPAA apply to education and health records maintained about students.
-The 2019 revised guidance includes additional frequently asked questions and answers.
+First issued in November 2008, this guidance clarifies for school administrators, health care professionals, families, and others how FERPA and HIPAA apply to education and health records maintained about students.
+The 2019 revision includes additional frequently asked questions and answers.

-Answers questions that have arisen about the sharing of personally identifiable information from students’ education records to outside parties when responding to emergencies, natural or man-made disasters..
-(6/2010)
+Answers questions that have arisen about the sharing of personally identifiable information from student's education records to outside parties when responding to emergencies, natural or man-made disasters.

-- Uninterrupted Scholars Act permits LEAs and schools to disclose education records of students placed in foster care, without consent of the parent or eligible student, to an agency caseworker or other representative of a state or local child welfare agency (CWA) or tribal organization authorized to access a student’s case plan.
+Permits LEAs and schools to disclose education records of students placed in foster care, without consent of the parent or eligible student, to an agency caseworker or other representative of a state or local child welfare agency (CWA) or tribal organization authorized to access a student’s case plan.